 CDL Training in California

-California has the second-highest number of truck drivers in the nation, totaling more than 143,000 in 2020.
-In fact, truckers hold eight out of every 1,000 jobs in the state.
-To become a truck driver in California, you must first earn your commercial driver’s license (CDL) by following a series of steps outlined by the California Department of Motor Vehicles and monitored by the Federal Motor Carrier Safety Administration.
+California has the second-highest number of truck drivers in the nation, totaling more than 179,000 in 2020.
+To become a truck driver in California, you must first earn your commercial driver’s license (CDL).
+This requires steps outlined by the California Department of Motor Vehicles, monitored by the Federal Motor Carrier Safety Administration.

 CDL A Requirements in California